ophirKatz/NodeExpressTypescript/README.md

-A nodeJS template application with ExpressJS written in typescript.
+A nodeJS template application with NestJS written in typescript.

 Also has a mongodb connection feature.